B0bWa/Next_heatpump/README.md

 ## Technical notes

 ### Modbus addressing
 This integration applies a **-1 address offset** to sensor registers (`0x0040`–`0x0085`).
-The Aurora II firmware uses 1-based register addressing in this range, while pymodbus uses 0-based addressing.
+The firmware uses 1-based register addressing in this range, while pymodbus uses 0-based addressing.
 Control registers (`0x0300`+) and status registers (`0x0000`) do not require this correction.

 ### Registers not available on R32 model
-The following registers always return 0 on the R32 (Aurora II) model and are excluded:
+The following registers always return 0 on the R32 model and are excluded:
 - `0x0044` AC Input Voltage
 - `0x0047` Compressor IPM Temperature